kyma-project/community/internal/research/opentelemetry/instrumentation-tracing.md

 ...
 ```

 Spans can be enhanced with additional events.
-Events can contain custom attributes.
-E.g.:
+Events can contain custom attributes, for example:

 ```
 ...